mishraashu6566/Radio-Halos-Classification-with-MWA/README.md

 ## Overview

 This repository contains code and resources for classifying radio halos using data from the Murchison Widefield Array (MWA).
-The project utilizes a Conditional Wasserstein GAN (cWGAN) for generating synthetic data and evaluating the model's performance.
+The project utilizes a Conditional Wasserstein GAN (cWGAN) and Denoising Diffusion Probabilistic Models (DDPMs) for generating synthetic data to enhance the radio halo classifier.
 ## Project Structure

 - **`DDPM/`**: Contains files related to the Denoising Diffusion Probabilistic Models (DDPM) used in this project.